Hitchin Lavender Farm: What To Expect From Your Visit In 2022

 I love to be able to visit Hitchin Lavender and wander through the lavender fields and take my cuttings.
 We have little pots of dried lavender and lavender bags all over the house that are perfect natural room fresheners.
 I also love a little spritz of lavender pillow spray for a good night’s sleep.

 For some, visiting the lavender fields is not just about getting some lavender cuttings.
 These days it’s also about getting the perfect photo.
 This is another reason English lavender fields have become so popular.
 The last couple of years I’ve noticed more and more people visiting the lavender fields, some from as far afield as China, just to photograph the lavender.

-Whether you’re interested in taking lavender cuttings or getting the perfect lavender field photo, here is everything you need to know to make the most of your visit to the lavender fields Hitchin.
+Whether you’re interested in taking lavender cuttings or getting the perfect lavender field photo, here is everything you need to know to make the most of your visit to the lavender fields Hitchin – an alternative pick your own near London.

 This post contains affiliate links.
 If you click on one of them, we may earn a small commission but this will be at no extra cost to you.

 Where are the Hitchin Lavender Fields?

 The Thameslink service from London St Pancras takes about 33 minutes or the Great Northern service from Kings Cross takes about 40 minutes.
 From Hitchin station it is easiest to take a taxi or an Uber to the farm.

 If you’re visiting London with kids and looking to get them out into the beautiful English countryside, we would highly recommend fitting it into your London itinerary.
 If you’re driving, it’s just off Junction 10 of the A1M and there’s plenty of free onsite parking.